GeoffClo/TidyData/Codebook.md

 melt_data : Classes 'data.table' and 'data.frame':	813621 obs. of  4 variables:

 	Result of applying melt() to X_data

  $ subject : int  2 2 2 2 2 2 2 2 2 2 ...

  $ activity: Factor w/ 6 levels "LAYING","SITTING",..: 3 3 3 3 3 3 3 3 3 3 ...

  $ variable: Factor w/ 79 levels "tBodyAcc-mean()-X",..: 1 1 1 1 1 1 1 1 1 1 ...

  $ value   : num  0.257 0.286 0.275 0.27 0.275 ...

 tidy_data : Classes 'data.table' and 'data.frame':	14220 obs. of  4 variables:

-	Result of aggregating data in melt_data and tidying up names and sort order Output to “Tidydataproject.txt”
+	Result of aggregating data in melt_data and tidying up names and sort order

+	Output to “Tidydataproject.txt”

  $ subject : int  1 1 1 1 1 1 1 1 1 1 ...

  $ activity: Factor w/ 6 levels "LAYING","SITTING",..: 1 1 1 1 1 1 1 1 1 1 ...

  $ variable: Factor w/ 79 levels "tBodyAcc-mean()-X",..: 1 2 3 4 5 6 7 8 9 10 ...

  $ Average : num  0.2216 -0.0405 -0.1132 -0.9281 -0.8368 ...
-y_test : 'data.frame':	2947 obs. of  1 variable:
- $ V1: int  5 5 5 5 5 5 5 5 5 5 ...
-y_train : 'data.frame':	7352 obs. of  1 variable:
- $ V1: int  5 5 5 5 5 5 5 5 5 5 ...

 Algorithm

-# get main datasets and combine into X_data
+get main datasets and combine into X_data

-#
-# get features and restrict to measures of 'mean' or 'std'
+get features and restrict to measures of 'mean' or 'std'

-#
-# Then tidy up the text values which will become column names in the final output
+Then tidy up the text values which will become column names in the final output

-#
-# get subject data
+get subject data

-#
-# get activities and translate into meaningful names
+get activities and translate into meaningful names

-#
-# Add columns for subject and activity to X_data
+Add columns for subject and activity to X_data

-#
-# melt X_data and cast as data.table named melt_data
+melt X_data and cast as data.table named melt_data

-#
-# Average melt_data over (subject,activity)
+Average melt_data over (subject,activity)
-# Then make column names more informative and order data by subject,activity,feature
+Then make column names more informative and order data by subject,activity,feature

-#
-# Finally use write.table to output tidy_data as 'TidyDataProject.txt'
+Finally use write.table to output tidy_data as 'TidyDataProject.txt'
-#